vipulnaik/diet-exercise-health/events/2026/2026-02-06-onward-right-pelvic-discomfort.md

 organ, but appendix as a document section.

 ### Sleep and waking times

+Below I include sleep and waking times for a few days leading up to and a few days after the start of right pelvic discomfort.

 Night of | Sleep time | Waking time the next morning | Sleep duration | Needed to wake up by specific time -- | -- | -- | -- | --